ManBearTM/vite-plugin-no-bundle/README.md

 - **`internal`:** One or more [globs] for matching files that should **not** be automatically marked as external.
 This can be used to tell the plugin to **not** handle certain files and leave them up to other plugins & resolvers.

+- **`fileNames`:** A pattern (or a function returning a pattern) for determining the output file names.
+You can use any string substitutions described in [`output.entryFileNames`] from Rollup.

+- **`root`:** Exposes [`output.preserveModulesRoot`], which controls which part of the full path to exclude when putting files into the `dist/` folder.
+Make sure to change this if you're using something other than `src/` for your source code.

 ### Use cases